xh4/cube/README.md

 * (load-default-config :context "macrokube")
 ```

-or use a diffent config file
+or use a different config file

 ```lisp
 * (load-config #p"/path/to/my/config")